Broadmeadows railway station, Melbourne: History

 In late 2009, a third platform on the parallel standard gauge line was provided, as part of the North East Rail Revitalisation Project, under which the broad gauge line to Albury was converted to standard gauge and a standard gauge V/Line Albury service was inaugurated.

+On 10 May 2026, the Victorian Government announced that Broadmeadows station would receive funding for amenity and station safety upgrades as part of the 2026/27 $7.6 million State Budget.

 During World War II, an Army siding was provided to Broadstore, located to the north-east of the station.
 It opened on 12 October 1942 and remained in place until 1982.
 The at-grade crossing was abolished in the year that the siding closed, however, the track to Broadstore was not lifted until after 1991.
 The Broadstore branch was a single un-electrified track, extending in an easterly direction for approximately 1.6 kilometres and terminating at the Maygar Barracks on Camp Road.
 At one time, it also had a further branch that served a migrant hostel.
 The Broadstore branch line is marked on maps of the Victorian Railways in 1950, 1960, 1970, and 1980, terminating at a station marked "Broadstore".